 Now they come in smaller, chewy form, which makes them much more manageable, size-wise, at least.
-My 8 year-old self could have used these to train myself up to the full jawbreaker version.
+My 8-year old self could have used these to train myself up to the full jawbreaker version.
 I got this fun-sized bag as a free sample from the NCA.

-They had a hard candy shell that cracked when I bit into it.
+Chewy Atomic Fireball has a hard candy shell that cracked when I bit into it.
 Inside was dense, grainy, and chewy.
 It was kind of like a grainy jelly bean (the cheap store brand kind), only spherical.

 They tasted like chewy Red Hots (also made by Ferrara Pan), all sweet and spicy candy cinnamon.
 They left a tingly burn on the tongue that was strong and just a tad painful.